Demi Lovato Teases An ‘American Pie’-Type ‘Camp Rock 3’ With A ‘Sex Scene’

 Lovato also says that there might even be a “sex scene” in this new Camp Rock movie, which should make for a complete departure from the first two installments.

-It will also ultimately be a testament to the fact that the teens that fans watched almost a decade ago are very different now and have all grown up.
+It will also ultimately be a testament to the fact that the teens who fans watched almost a decade ago are very different now and have all grown up.
 Demi Lovato, now 24, was only 16 when Camp Rock came out.

 The Camp Rock films had much more Disney-fitting themes that are nothing like what Demi Lovato wants to see in a new installment of the franchise.
 As the name suggests, the movies were set in a camp for musically gifted and inclined teens.